ANZ NZ profit up 20 per cent to $2.3 billion

 Funds under management fell 12 per cent to $34.3 billion after its default scheme members were transferred to other provider and the wind up of the Bonus Bonds scheme.

-Parent company ANZ Banking Group saw its cash profit just 5 per cent to A$6.55b.
+Parent company ANZ Banking Group saw its net profit rise 16 per cent to A$7.119b while its cash profit was up 5 per cent to A$6.55b.
 It will pay a A$1.46 dividend, up A4c.